How to watch San Francisco Giants vs. Colorado Rockies

-The San Francisco Giants face off against the Colorado Rockies again tonight at Oracle Park for game two of this three game series.
+The San Francisco Giants will attempt a sweep to close out this three-day series against the Colorado Rockies today at Oracle Park.

-Taking the mound for the Giants will be Alex Wood, who enters tonight’s game with a 4.38 ERA, 4.05 FIP, with 26 strikeouts to seven walks in 24.2 innings pitched.
-His last start was against the Dodgers last Wednesday, in which he allowed three runs on four hits, with seven strikeouts and two walks in 5.1 innings.
+Taking the mound for the Giants will be Alex Cobb, who enters today’s game with a 4.80 ERA, 2.22 FIP, with 22 strikeouts to six walks in 15 innings of work.
+His last start was against the St. Louis Cardinals on Friday, in which he allowed two runs on three hits with eight strikeouts and a walk in five innings.

-He’ll be facing off against Antonio Senzatela, who enters tonight’s game with a 3.75 ERA, 4.32 FIP, with seven strikeouts to five walks in 24 innings pitched.
-His last start was against the Nationals last Thursday, in which he allowed three runs on seven hits, with one strikeout and two walks in 4.1 innings pitched.
+He’ll be facing off against Chad Kuhl, who enters today’s game with a 1.82 ERA, 3.39 FIP with 22 strikeouts to nine walks in 29.2 innings pitched.
+His last start was against the Arizona Diamondbacks on Friday, in which he allowed one run on three hits with five strikeouts and two walks in six innings.

-Brandon Belt will be a player to watch in tonight’s game, in 20 at-bats against Senzatela, Belt has a .450 average against him.
+The Giants haven’t faced Kuhl too often, but players to watch are Joc Pederson and Austin Slater, who have each hit a home run off of him.

 Lineups